Painting Furniture Black – No Topcoat!

 So I moved onto the base.

-Check out the best topcoat for furniture here.
+Check out the best topcoats for painting furniture here.

 You might want to check our post on the five biggest furniture painting mistakes and how to fix them.